7ganam/Trans_app/README.md

 - [ ] 9. search for other online xml file for eng-eng dictionary
 - [ ] 10. solve the problrm of missing nodes in the xml files from freedict.
 - [ ] 11. the GUI
-- [x] 12. the make translation happens only when a key is clicked
+- [x] 12. the make translation happens only when a key is clicked.
+- [ ] 13. clean the code-divide it into modules to make replacing bad part easier.